TreyIAMCyber/Project-Security-Logs-Analysis/README.md

 Wireshark – The primary tool for capturing and analyzing network traffic from your sample PCAP file.

-Your Computer (Windows/Linux/macOS) – No need for virtual machines or complex setups yet.
+Computer (Windows/Linux/macOS) – No need for virtual machines or complex setups yet.

 Sample PCAP File – Download a recorded network traffic file for analysis instead of live packet capture